 Safer Brave Space

 The next three stages—planning, creating, and sustaining—represent stages of safer brave space.
-They are additive: subsequent columns build on and include previous ones.
+They are creating consent culture.
+The stages are additive: subsequent columns build on and include previous ones.
 The three stages start with the basics and build to the ideal.
 The order is not prescriptive.
 In reality, the best way to get to the sustaining stage may be to begin with the values expressed in that column: including marginalized people in decision-making.

 CI groups in the planning stage have shared and/or rotating leadership.
 They welcome people who follow their code of conduct.
 Organizers set expectations and make sure that opening and closing circles are well-facilitated.
 Their focus is preventing violations in the first place, not reducing individuals’ risk of being violated.
 They prioritize listening for “yes” over saying “no.” They acknowledge that violations, including micro-aggressions, do happen, and they deal with them in a reliable and systematic way.
 They solicit, value, and track reports.
 They listen to people who report boundary violations, and they start by believing them.

 The creating stage includes the elements of the planning stage.
 In it, organizers actively seek feedback from and involve (or include perspectives of) less privileged people in decision-making processes.
-The group expects participants to be upstanders and active citizens and, indeed, the group leaders are accountable to the group and can be removed.
+The group leaders are accountable to the group and can be removed.
 Before being allowed to participate, participants must agree to follow the publicly available code of conduct, which asks that they be upstanders and active group citizens.
 Groups provide multiple communication avenues for participants to report violations.
 The group’s proactive mindset is that violations don’t have to happen.
 But when they do, the group provides proportional consequences with opportunities to learn and repair harm.

 The sustaining stage of creating safer brave space includes the elements of the planning and creating stages.
 In the sustaining stage, the vision is that everyone feels safe enough to dance bravely, if they so choose.
 Leaders plan for the continuing evolution of consent culture, making sure that the entire community understands and values it.
 The group is as egalitarian as possible: resources, information, and authority are diffused throughout the group.
 Decision-making is transparent.
 Participants are expected to be upstanders and active citizens.
 In fact, the group depends on active participation in order to function.
 Group citizens reach out to participants who don’t feel welcome and consult with other groups about people from whom those groups have separated.
 Boundary violations are less frequent but the group recognizes that they do occur and when they do, the groups’ priority is the safe and comfortable participation of those who have been violated over the participation of those who have violated.